oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 rake db:create
 ```

 Run all migration scripts to create the tables in the DB.
-This step needs to run everytime you makes change to table definitions:
+This step needs to run every time you makes change to table definitions:

 ```console
 rake db:migrate